Chart Color Schemes

 Delacombe has a typical household mix, with a fairly typical median household size

 Family households constitute 70.7% of all households, including 25.1% couples with children, 27.3% couples without children, and 16.7% single parent families.
 Non-family households comprise the remaining 29.3%, with lone person households at 26.3% and group households making up 3.4%.
-The median household size is 2.4 people, which matches the average for the Rest of Vic.
+The median household size is 2.4 people, which aligns with the average for the Rest of Vic.

 Frequently Asked Questions - Households